Constraining coronal heating: employing Bayesian analysis techniques to improve the determination of solar atmospheric plasma parameters: Discussion and Future Work

 \section{Discussion and Future Work}

 In this paper we have presented a new method for comparing observations with theoretical models for solar astrophysical datasets.
 Bayesian statistics are generally more powerful than a $\chi^2$ test for the reasons discussed in Section \ref{intro}.
-We have examined the robustness of this method with simulated datasets (Section \ref{results}), and demonstrated how this can be applied in real datasets (Section \ref{realdata}).
+Simply choosing the model paradigm which happens to furnish the minimum $\chi^2$ value can be problematic.
+In particular, this Bayesian MCMC approach allows for a quantitative assessment of all the parameters simultaneously.
+We have demonstrated how this can be applied in real datasets (Section \ref{realdata}).

 The results from our analysis of the PDS (Section \ref{priestdataset}) show conclusively that we have basal heating for that loop.
 The combination of 74 observations and narrower error bars compared with the UUDS mean that all diagnostic assessments strongly and unequivocally indicate this form of heat input.
 However, as it has been mentioned earlier in this paper, different authors have found different spatial forms of the heating function for this same loop.
 This is likely to occur because different analysis techniques could give different temperature profiles that do not resemble to each other.